Person optimizing their LinkedIn Profile

 Build Your Network

-Be careful about sending out random requests - when you're connecting to someone you don't know, send them a thoughtful message explaining why you feel like it would be valuable to be a part of each other's professional networks.
+Be careful about sending networking requests to people you haven't met personally; if you decide to go this route, consider sending them a message and your request explaining why you think you should be part of each other's professional networks.

 Use Your Account